Financial Counseling and Financial Access Among Job Training Participants

 J. Michael Collins, Nathalie Gons, & Kasey Wiedrich prepared this brief on financial counseling and financial access among job training participants.
 The results of the study show that integrating access to financial products and services is feasible at scale.
-The high take-up rate of bank accounts suggests that unbanked participants had a strong desire to become banked and would take advantage of an opportunity if offered an account that had agreeable terms and was easy to open.
+The high take-up rate of bank accounts suggests that unbanked participants had a strong desire to … Continue reading Financial Counseling and Financial Access Among Job Training Participants

 Financial Education and Account Access Among Elementary Students